Spain flagTransportation & Infrastructure Guide · Spain

 Mobile Network

-5G Coverage: 92.3% 5G coverage nationwide, extensive in urban and suburban areas
+5G Coverage: 92.3% nationwide coverage from Movistar, Vodafone, Orange; extensive urban and most rural areas by 2026

 Driving License